 An occassionally published comedy magazine, featuring interviews, cartoons and other original content.
 Their interviews are very in-depth.

-A website that 'reviews the reviewers'.
-At the time of writing it is just expanding into becoming a platform for humourous content too.
+A website that 'reviews the reviewers' and also covers the Edinburgh Fringe each August.
+It is a platform for humourous content.

 The British Comedy Society exists to preserve and foster the tradition of British comedy.
 The society organises events and looks after the dedication of blue plaques to honour famous comedians.